kche309/phylocancer/README.md

 # phylocancer
-This repository contains analyses and scripts for the phylocancer paper.
-We list the software requirements, and instructions on how to install and use the software below.
-A demo and example usage of the software on our datasets is also provided.
+The phylocancer repository contains code and data for performing phylogenetic inference using single-cell DNA data of colorectal cancer patients.
+We use the BEAST2 and BEAGLE software for evolutionary inference.
+This guide includes a complete list software requirements, installation, and usage instructions.
+We also include a demo and show example usage on our datasets.

 ## Hardware requirements
 `BEAST2` software and `Beagle` can run on any standard machine with sufficient RAM.